Headwear - Types, Features, and Materials

 Multifunctional neck gaiters

 Your head needs protection from sun and solar rays not only during summer hikes but also always when there’s sun.
-Sun-protection hats with wide brims shade you from the sun and keep rain, snow, and sweat out of your eyes.
+Sun-protection hats with wide brims shade your face and neck from the sun and keep rain, snow, and sweat out of your eyes.
 Moreover, they keep you covered and well protected from bugs (in combination with a head net) and cool through promoting cooling ventilation thanks to mesh side panels.
-Brimmed hats are also convenient to clip LED lights for safer night hiking experience.
-Sun-protection hats are popular for glacier climbs.
+Brimmed hats are also convenient to clip LED lights for a safer night hiking experience.
+Sun-protection hats are popular for desert and mountain hiking, kayaking, rock scrambling, and especially for glacier climbs.
 Ice and snow reflect the sun’s rays, so any piece of clothing that covers exposed areas of the body will protect your skin from sunburns.
-See our post on mountain maladies to learn more about different heat and UV radiation-related conditions associated with hiking at altitude.

 Other types of headwear